timschneeb/girl-alone-revival/patches/README.md

 The new URLs must have the same length as the original ones.
 ## Building

 This project is based on ReVanced's project structure, you can follow the [ReVanced documentation](https://github.com/ReVanced/revanced-documentation).
-Most of the steps in their documentation can be skipped, you only need build the `revanced-cli` project and the Gradle project located in this folder.
+Most of the steps in their documentation can be skipped, you only need to build the `revanced-cli` project and the Gradle project located in this folder.

 After compiling `revanced-cli` and this project, you can begin with the patching process:
 ```bash